jchatel/quickmail-next-docs/faqs/faq-what-actions-do-you-take-to-prevent-linkedin-accounts-from-being-banned-with.md

-# FAQ: What actions do you take to prevent LinkedIn accounts from being banned with automation?
+# FAQ: What Actions Does QuickMail Take to Prevent LinkedIn Accounts from Being Banned?

-We provide a few built-in safeguards to help keep activity as natural as possible.
+QuickMail provides several built-in safeguards to help keep activity as natural as possible:

-This includes:

-- **Proxies from multiple countries** to distribute activity
+- **Proxies from multiple countries** — to distribute activity across different locations.

-- **Activity limits** so you can control things like connection requests and messages per day
+- **Activity limits** — to control the number of connection requests and messages sent per day.

-- **Controlled syncing times** that spread actions out to better mimic normal human behavior instead of bulk activity
+- **Controlled syncing times** — to spread actions out and better mimic normal human behavior rather than bulk activity.

-On top of that, we recommend using **LinkedIn Premium**, as it generally comes with higher daily limits and more flexibility, which helps your account operate more smoothly when doing outreach at scale.
+Additionally, using **LinkedIn Premium** is recommended, as it generally comes with higher daily limits and more flexibility, which helps your account operate more smoothly when doing outreach at scale.

-Even with these safeguards, it’s always best to keep activity gradual and within reasonable limits to stay on the safe side.
+Even with these safeguards, it is best to keep activity gradual and within reasonable limits.